bgpantojar/bgpantojar.github.io/_posts/2022-06-02-Determining-crack-kinematics-from-imaged-crack-patterns.md

 background: "/img/posts/post_kinematics/ck_02.png"
 ---

-# Generating LOD3 building models from structure-from-motion and semantic segmentation
+# Determining crack kinematics from imaged crack patterns

 This post refers to a method for computing crack kinematics using a binary mask that represents a segmented crack.
 The methodoly hereby implementes was presented in the paper ["Determing crack kinematics from imaged crack patterns"](https://doi.org/10.1016/j.conbuildmat.2022.128054) by Pantoja-Rosero et., al. The repository containing the codes related with the method is publicly available in [Crack Kinematics](https://github.com/bgpantojar/crack_kinematics).
 Datasets used in the publication can be downloaded at [Crack Kinematics dataset](https://zenodo.org/record/6632071#.YvUu0GFByEI)